thesems/ember-chain/README.md

 ## Roadmap

+Due to being a study project, the following features will be implemented in their minimal form necessary to be useful.

 **Features:**

 - [x] Proof-of-Work block mining
 - [x] Crypto accounts
 - [x] Transactions with inputs, outputs, scripts.
 - [x] Block/transaction verifiers
-- [ ] Web API for querying data and interaction
+- [x] Web API for querying data and interaction
-- [ ] CLI-based wallet
-- [ ] P2P module for exchanging data
-- [ ] Consensus/fork logic